mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 So this command, *rs.status* is a useful way to get a statu report on our *replica set*.
 See, it gives us the name of the *set*.
 It gives us how long the intervals are between *heartbeats*.
 By default, it's *2000 milliseconds*, which means the *nodes are talking to each other every two seconds*.
 We can scroll down to get a list of the members in the set.
 In this case, it's just one member, which is the one that we're connected to, *the current primary*.

-So this is the command we use to add *new nodes to our replica set, rs.add*, and all we have to specify here is the *host name*, which is just the *host name of the vagrant box and the port that node is running on*.
+So this is the command we use to add *new nodes to our replica set, rs.add*, and all we have to specify here is the *host name*, which is just the *host name of the vagrant box and the port that that node is running on*.
 Now that worked.
 I'm just going to do the same for our *third node*.
 I'm just going to check *rs.isMaster*.
-And we can see that our *replica set* now has *three nodes* in it.
+And we can see that our *replica set now has three nodes in it*.

 ```javascript
 m103-example:PRIMARY> rs.add("localhost:27012")